momopaper/ideagen_test/README.md

 ## Testing

--   Unit test is required for all service class, example as below.
+-   Unit tests are required for all service classes.
+See the example below.

 ```bash
 use Tests\TestCase;